pulumi/docs/content/docs/tutorials/azure/azure-ts-aks.md

 ---
-title: "Azure Kubernetes Service (AKS) Cluster using the native Azure Provider | Go"
+title: "Azure Kubernetes Service (AKS) Cluster using the native Azure Provider | TypeScript"
 h1: "Azure Kubernetes Service (AKS) Cluster using the native Azure Provider"
 linktitle: "Azure Kubernetes Service (AKS) Cluster using the native Azure Provider"
 no_edit_this_page: true